-PacketCable configuration data required for the eUE to communicate with a PacketCable network such as device-level, user-level and application-level data is provided via the eUE configuration file.
+PacketCable configuration data required for the eUE to communicate with a PacketCable network such as devicelevel, user-level and application-level data is provided via the eUE configuration file.
 This section defines the format and contents of the eUE configuration file.
 This file contains sequence of "type, length, value" (TLV) triplets that describe an eUE attribute.
 The 'type' part of each triplet uniquely identifies the particular data item being provisioned via the Configuration File.
-Table 6 contains the TLV Types used for PacketCable eUE Configuration File and requirements on using them.
+Table 7 contains the TLV Types used for PacketCable eUE Configuration File and requirements on using them.

 TLV Type is used for Туре Length Value TLV Type Description SNMP MIB Object 11 1 byte variable binding The eUE and the Provisioning Server MUST follow the requirements specified in [PKT-PROV1.5] for TLV Type 11.
-Vendor Specific 43 1 byte The eUE and the Provisioning Server MUST follow the requirements specified in [PKT-PROV1.5] for TLV Type 43.
+Vendor Specific 43 1 byte The eUE and the Provisioning Server MUST follow the requirements specified in [PKT-PROV1.5] for TLV Type 43 with one exception: The sub-option 8 contains the Organizational Unique Identifier (OUI) represented as a ascii-encoded 6-byte octet string.
+All other MTA requirements in [PKT-PROV1.5] apply.
 SNMP MIB Object 64 2 bytes variable binding The eUE and the Provisioning Server MUST follow the requirements specified in [PKT-PROV1.5] for TLV Type 64.
-NOTE: The use of TLV type 11 rather than TLV 64 is recommended wherever possible.
+Note: The use of TLV type 11 rather than TLV 64 is recommended wherever possible.
 Notification Receiver 38 1 byte Composite (Contains sub TLVs) The eUE and the Provisioning Server MUST follow the requirements specified in Section 6.5 of this document. eUE Start of File 254 1 byte 0x01 The eUE and the Provisioning Server MUST follow the requirements specified in [PKT-PROV1.5] for TLV Type 254. eUE End of File 254 1 byte 0xFF The eUE and the Provisioning Server MUST follow the requirements specified in [PKT-PROV1.5] for TLV Type 254.

-Table 6 - TLV Types Used in the eUE Configuration File
+Table 7 - TLV Types Used in the eUE Configuration File

-The eUE MUST implement all the TLV types described in Table 6.
+The eUE MUST implement all the TLV types described in Table 7.
 The eUE MUST also follow the applicable requirements described in [PKT-PROV1.5], section titled "MTA Configuration File," for processing the configuration file data, with one exception related to row creation of the MIB Tables.
 An eUE MUST comply with the requirements specified in [RFC 2579] for row creation within MIB tables when tabular data is provided in the configuration file.
 Specifically, the eUE MUST support 'CreateAndGo' for row creation, as specified in [RFC 2579].
 The eUE MAY also support 'CreateAndWait', as specified in [RFC 2579].
 If an eUE does not support 'CreateAndWait' for row creation and it receives the 'CreateAndWait' directive within the configuration file, the eUE MUST consider this as a configuration file error (failConfigFileError) and report it in accordance with the requirements of [PKT-PROV1.5] (i.e., within the error oids MIB table).
 When a table row creation is requested in the configuration file and the required row status MIB object is absent, the eUE MUST reject such row create entries, report the appropriate error code based on the table entries (e.g., 'passWithWarnings', 'failConfigFileError'), and identify such entries in the error oids MIB table.